Visit the Nikka Yuko Japanese Garden, in Lethbridge Alberta, both a traditional and uniquely Canadian place.

 Are there guided tours?

 Yes.
 Guided tours are available, but optional.
 A host or hostess, in traditional Japanese clothing, will greet you at the front gates.
-You may take a guided tour, or walk the gardens by yourself at your own pace.
+Take a guided tour, or walk the gardens by yourself at your own pace.

 How long does it take to tour the Nikka Yuko Japanese Garden?

 We spent 1 hour enjoying this tranquil garden.
 But spend as much time as you like or need.
-Rejuvenate, relax and refresh yourself.
+Rejuvenate and relax

 Can I take part in a traditional tea ceremony?